Readonly closedIs true after 'close' has been emitted.

 v0.1.26

-Set the location header to url
+Set the location header to url.

-can also be the name of a mapped url, for
+The given url can also be the name of a mapped url, for

 example by default express supports "back" which redirects